ga4gh-discovery/ga4gh-discovery.github.io/README.md

 ### Products

+Product development in GA4GH follows a process outlined in a [GA4GH Product Approval Process Guide, in draft](https://docs.google.com/document/d/1UUJSnsPw32W5r1jaJ0vI11X0LLLygpAC9TNosjSge_w/edit#heading=h.tyqycskyykwh).
+Products developed by the work stream undergo an initial investigation phase, followed by a formal Proposed Product Phase, in which most of the work is done, followed by an formal Approval Phase during which the products gain GA4GH Approval.
+The formal steps require the approval of the Work Stream leads.

 The following products are currently under development for this Work Stream.

 #### [Discovery Search API](https://github.com/ga4gh-discovery/ga4gh-discovery-search-api)